 For purposes of this policy and accompanying regulation, the following definitions shall apply:

-“Concurrent enrollment” means the simultaneous enrollment of a qualified student in a district high school and in one or more postsecondary courses at an institution of higher education.
+“Concurrent enrollment” means the simultaneous enrollment of a qualified student in a district high school and in one or more postsecondary courses, including academic or Career and Technical Education courses, and may include work related to internship or apprenticeship programs at an institution of higher education.